wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.04.02 =
+Changed definition updates to write to the DB instead of a file and added better messages about available updates.

 = 1.2.04.01 =
 * Fixed caching issue with downloading second definition file in Safari and encoded registration url so your email address is your username.